List of Spanish submissions for the Academy Award for Best International Feature Film: Submissions

-Since the 1980s, the Spanish submission has been decided annually by the Academia de las Artes y las Ciencias Cinematográficas de España (known in English as the Spanish Academy of Arts and Cinematographic Sciences or AACCE).
-Beginning in 2001, the academy has announced a three-film shortlist before announcing the winning Spanish film.

-Film director José Luis Garci has represented Spain seven times, achieving four nominations and one win.
+Film director José Luis Garci has represented Spain six times, achieving four nominations and one win.
 Pedro Almodóvar has represented Spain seven times, and has achieved three Oscar nominations, including one win.
 Carlos Saura has represented Spain five times.

 All submissions were primarily in Spanish language, with the notable exceptions of That Obscure Object of Desire (French and Spanish), Black Bread (Catalan), Flowers (Basque), Summer 1993 (Catalan) and Alcarràs (Catalan).